What is Appium?

 Why choose Appium?

-With the plenty of mobile automation tools in the market, Appium comes with its own unique feature that drives Android/iOS systems to give user-friendly flexibility.
+With plenty of mobile automation tools in the market, Appium comes with its own unique feature that drives Android/iOS systems to give user-friendly flexibility.
 Appium has its extension to work in native and hybrid mobile applications.
 Appium can be written in any language and can be used for automated purposes without modifying anything.
 And Appium code can run in various devices which are the best reliable and scalable choice for the automation of mobile.

 Pros and Cons